 You have learnt about the various functions of management and gone through the details of planning, organising, staffing and directing functions.
 In this chapter we shall learn the details of coordinating and controlling functions.
-You know that the various business activities of an organisation are grouped and carried out by different departments and within each department there are divisions and sub-divisions.
-In order to achieve the organisational goals effectively, there is need to ensure that activities of such divisions, sub-divisions and departments are harmonised and duly monitored so that the performance of the organisation confirms to the plans and the prescribed time schedule.
-This can be achieved through proper coordination and control of the activities of all groups.
+You know that the various business activities of an organisation are grouped and carried out by different departments and within each department there is division and sub-division.
+In order to achieve the organisational goals effectively, there is need to ensure that activities of such divisions, sub-divisions and departments are harmonised and duly monitored so that the performance of the organisation conforms to the plans and the prescribed time schedule.
+This is achieved through proper coordination and control of the activities of all groups.
 Let us now learn about the concepts of coordination and control and the various steps involved in the control process.